Aberystwyth: Climate

 Aberystwyth experiences an oceanic climate (Köppen climate classification Cfb) similar to almost all of the United Kingdom.
 This is particularly pronounced due to its west coast location facing the Irish Sea.
 Air undergoes little land moderation and so temperatures closely reflect the sea temperature when winds are coming from the predominant onshore (westerly) direction.
 The nearest Met Office weather station is Gogerddan, 3 miles to the northeast, and at a similar elevation.

-The absolute maximum temperature is 35.8 C, set during July 2006.
-This is also the July record maximum for all of Wales, suggesting that the area's low lying situation, aided by a possible föhn effect when winds are offshore can act to achieve high temperatures on occasion.
+The absolute maximum temperature is 35.8 C, set during July 2022.
 Typically the warmest day will average 28.0 C and 5.6 days will achieve a maximum of 25.1 C or above.

-The absolute minimum temperature is -12.4 C, set in January 2010.
-Typically 39.8 days will register an air frost.
+The absolute minimum temperature is -12.4 C, set in December 1981.
+Typically 38.8 days will register an air frost.

-Rainfall averages 1107 mm a year, with over 1mm recorded on 161 days.
-All averages refer to the 1981–2010 period.
+Rainfall averages 1107 mm a year, with over 1mm recorded on 163 days.
+Averages refer to a mix of the 1981–2010 and 1991-2020 periods.